deepakdubey2624/HackerNewsUpdates/README.md

 This project is build to scrape the news from Hacker news [https://news.ycombinator.com/](https://news.ycombinator.com/)

+You Need to Run the App and navigate to [http://localhost:3001](http://localhost:3001) Register a User and Login with Registered User Email and Password.

 ## Available Scripts

 In the project directory, you have Front end and Backend folder(server):